NCAR/HPC-Docs/docs/user-support/index.md

 ## NCAR Help Desk Resources
 ### Research Computing help desk

-Contact [the help desk](https://rchelp.ucar.edu/) for assistance with Cheyenne, Casper, and related data-storage systems.
+Contact [the help desk](https://rchelp.ucar.edu/) for assistance with Derecho, Casper, and related data-storage systems.

 ### Enterprise Service Desk staff support
 The [Enterprise Service Desk portal](https://help.ucar.edu/) is for NCAR/UCAR staff who need support for internal IT services.

-CISL staff ask that you provide the information listed below when you report the failure of a Cheyenne or Casper job.
+CISL staff ask that you provide the information listed below when you report the failure of a Derecho or Casper job.
 This information will help us find a solution as quickly as possible.